silvest/HEPfit/Doxygen/Usage.md

 * a combined header file: SusyFit.h (installed in `SUSYFIT_INSTALL_DIR/include/SusyFit/`)

-The Susyfit library allows for two different implementations of the access algorithm.
+The SusyFit library allows for two different implementations of the access algorithm.

 ### Non-Minimal Mode:

 In the non-minimal mode the user can use the SomeModel.conf file to pass the default value of the model parameters.
 The following elements must be present in the user code to define the parameters and access the observable.
-(For details of model paramters, observables etc. please lookup @ref PageModels.)
+(For details of model parameters, observables etc. please lookup @ref PageModels.)

 ~~~~~~~~~~~~~~~{.c}
 // Include the necessary header file.